hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

     return coralNode
 ```

 The function 'findNodeClass()' in the first line ensures that new node types can be added at runtime (i.e. as a plugin).
-It returns the name of the corresponding class (that could be implemented in Python or C++ with an automatic Python wrapper) and that is then instatiated.
+It returns the name of the corresponding class (that could be implemented in Python or C++ with an automatic Python wrapper) and that is then instantiated.

 At the end of the method an initialization function is called.
 This is one of the parts where the 'liveness' comes from because the node could run actions exactly at the moment when it is created and doesn't require the user to click on 'start' button in the user interface.
 After that the node is added to its parent node (the nodes are organized hierarchically to be able to collapse and expand them).